stvl3000/Schedule-Rest/README.md

 # Schedule-Rest
-Do you often forget to stop hard work, playing games, watching movies when time flies quietly?
+Do you often forget to stop hard working, playing games, watching movies when time flies quietly?
 If yes, good on you, this is not necessary for you.
 If NOOOOOOO, I hope this little 33KB green application may help sometimes.
 This Schedule Rest application helps schedule shutdown / hibernate / sleep computer on time, comes with System tray icon.
-This is my first Windows application, tends to be green and pure, no installation, adds or network communication asked.
+This is my first Windows application, tends to be green and pure, no installation, ADs or network communication asked.
 This revision got some improvement:

 System Tray Icon
 Supports English, Simplified Chinese, Traditional Chinese, and possibly Vietnamese